symverse-lab/V3/docs/citizen-protocol-spec.md

 ## 14.5 Credit

-- Incremented by successful Citizen membership operations.
+- Incremented by successful Citizen Citizen operations.
 - RefCode assignment does not grant Credit.

 ---